FaserF/ha-rewe/README.md

-This integration provides the following informations until now:
+This integration provides the following informations with a refresh interval of 24 hours until now:

 Sensors: